The National Electricity Law sets out the key responsibilities of the Panel namely:

 Template for Generator Compliance Review

-The template was most recently reviewed in 2019, following the Generator technical performance standards rule made in October 2018, which proposed a number of changes to the technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.
-The final review necessitated that the Reliability Panel review and update the template for generator compliance programs for consistency with new access standards.
-The Guidelines are to be reviewed every five years.
+The template must be reviewed every five years and at such other times as the AEMC may request.
+The template was most recently reviewed in 2019, following the Generator technical performance standards rule made in October 2018.
+This rule proposed a number of changes to the technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.

 Review of System Standards